-Mr. Smith was also nominated as Superintendent of the Year in 2012 by other superintendent’s in Indiana.
+Mr. Smith was also nominated as Superintendent of the Year in 2012 by another superintendent’s in region one.

-Mr. Smith has a total of thirty-two years’ experience in public education (K-12).
-His strengths include, but are not limited to: instructional leadership, finance, technology as a learning tool, decision making skills, experiences as a leader in many phases of education, and willingness to implement and adjust to educational changes that are deemed to benefit student learning and achievement.
-He is enthusiastic, and able to dedicate his energies and time to being a positive and proficient superintendent.
+Mr. Smith will be completing his (36th) years in public education (K-12).
+His strengths include, but are not limited to: Leadership, instructional leadership, finance, organizational leadership, (27M) in building projects, technology as a learning tool, decision making skills, and experiences as a leader in many phases of education, and willingness to implement and adjust to educational changes that are deemed to benefit student learning and achievement.
+He is enthusiastic, and able to dedicate his energies and time to being a positive and proficient superintendent for his community.

 Mr. Smith is a working superintendent of schools who sincerely likes to work with others to develop good programs for students, who is able to meet the unique needs of the diverse populations, who has successfully met the challenge of today’s educational challenges, and who would like to increase staff morale and professionalism at Taylor Community Schools.

 My mission in life is to create and dedicate to setting high goals, to lead my family, students, staff, parents, and community to believe in themselves, and always aim high!
 This starts with attitude!
 To love my family with many indulgences, aware that they are all my only treasures.
 I believe you must Trust and do what is right and be honest every day.
 I will be committed to do my best every day, and to treat people the way I want to be treated, “The Golden Rule.”
 In the end, I truly believe that when you set high goals and work hard, good things happen.